3gstudent/Eventlogedit-evtx--Evolution/README.md

 ### SetupNew.evtx

-Delete the second eventlog record(EventRecordID=14)

 Number of events:14

+You can use DeleteRecordofFile.cpp to delete the second eventlog record(EventRecordID=14) of Setup.evtx.